zynayumi/libzynayumi/README.md

 ## TODO

+- [ ] Fix octave low when switching to YM2149
 - [ ] Replace fixed ringmod freq by pitch
 - [ ] Add to seq
   - [ ] Relative ringmod transpose